microsoft/playwright/docs/src/test-parameterize-js.md

 });
 ```

-You can run this test with your secrect username and password set in the command line.
+You can run this test with your secret username and password set in the command line.

 ```bash tab=bash-bash
 USERNAME=me PASSWORD=secret npx playwright test